 *Disclaimer: To qualify, a student must submit a completed application within the priority application deadline, meet current application requirements and begin the first course of the online program in January 2020.
 Applications submitted after the priority deadline will not be considered.
 The $500 scholarship will be divided between the first and fifth courses.
 Limits apply.
 Speak to an admissions advisor for complete details.

 To be accepted to this program, you must have:

 3.0 GPA or above on a 4.0 scale

 Previous work experience

 At Least 6 months clinical research professional or related experience.
-Examples of related experience: Public Health-Health Services Research, Investigational Pharmacy, Nutritional Supplement Clinical Study, Preclinical experience in Pharmaceutical Industry, Healthcare Outcomes Research.
+Examples of related experience: Public Health-Health Services Research, Investigational or Commercial Pharmacy, Nutritional Supplement Clinical Research (remove Clinical Study and replace as noted), Preclinical experience in Pharmaceutical Industry, Healthcare Outcomes Research.

 A written personal statement

 Statement of Purpose (Applicants must include a 250-500 word essay describing your reasons for undertaking study at GW, your academic objectives, career goals and related qualifications, including collegiate, professional, and community activities, relevant to your program of interest.
 Include any substantial accomplishments not already mentioned on the application form.)

 Application Fee: A non-refundable application fee of $80 is required.
 The application fee is waived for active-duty U.S. military, current GW students, degree-holding GW alumni, current McNair Program Scholars.